Athena SWAN: Reception

 In November 2021, The Times reported concerns about the Athena SWAN programme; barrister Naomi Cunningham described it as "totalitarian and unlawful" while historian Selina Todd, in a letter to the editor, said it "promotes a controversial view of sex and gender".
-It has been suggested that institutional commitment to the charter poses a risk to academic freedom.
+Within the Irish context in particular (see below), it has been suggested that institutional commitment to the charter poses a risk to academic freedom.
+John Armstrong and Alice Sullivan have argued that 'policy-scoring schemes' such as this can lead to groupthink and pose risks to academic freedom.

+A 2020 cohort study found that Athena SWAN members showed greater and faster growth in female representation in managerial leadership.
+A review of the scheme published in 2025 by policy group Murray Blackburn Mackenzie highlighted a lack of evidence that the scheme has been effective as a mechanism for addressing sex inequalities in promotion or pay.

 International

 Australia

 An Australian pilot of the Charter began in 2015 and is overseen by SAGE Ltd., a not-for-profit company created from a partnership of the Australian Academy of Science and the Australian Academy of Technology and Engineering.

 Ireland

 In 2015 the Charter entered Irish higher education.
 It is supported by the Athena SWAN National Committee which has representatives from higher education institutes, Advance HE, the Higher Education Authority, Irish research agencies, the Irish Universities Association and the Technological Higher Education Association.
-As of December 2022, there was a total of 112 award holders, 110 of these were Bronze Awards and the remainder were Silver.
+As of April 2024, there was a total of 131 award holders, 119 of these were Bronze Awards and the remainder were Silver.